Sergey Karjakin: Personal life

-In January 2024, Karjakin was involved in a very serious motor vehicle accident, being the passenger of the car that flipped multiple times.
-He suffered rib fractures.
+In January 2024, Karjakin was involved in a very serious motor vehicle accident, being the passenger of a car that flipped multiple times and suffering rib fractures.
 However, his injuries were not life-threatening.
 Later that year, in February 2024, Karjakin visited the ruins of the Ukrainian town Avdiivka, which had recently been occupied by Russian forces.
 He took selfies there in military gear.

 Political views

 Karjakin is known for his strong support for Vladimir Putin.

 In 2022, he publicly endorsed the Russian invasion of Ukraine.

 Sanctions

 In 2022, Karjakin was sanctioned by Ukraine for his public endorsement and approval of the Russian invasion of Ukraine.

 Karjakin was stripped of his Ukrainian state awards on 19 January 2025 by a decree of Ukrainian President Volodymyr Zelenskyy.